cherepinro/task-spark-ai/replit.md

 ## System Architecture
 TaskSpark AI employs a modern full-stack architecture.
 The frontend uses React 18, TypeScript, Vite, Tailwind CSS, and Shadcn UI, with Capacitor 7.4+ for the native Android app.
 State management is handled by TanStack Query (React Query v5), routing by Wouter, and form handling by React Hook Form + Zod.
 The backend is an Express.js + TypeScript application.

-Core features include a dynamic Dashboard, comprehensive Task Management (CRUD, search, filtering, recurring tasks, templates, deadline datetime), and advanced AI capabilities such as smart categorization, priority suggestions, natural language parsing, productivity insights, AI-optimized Day Planning, and AI Task Decomposition.
-A "Focus Sprint" feature and robust AI usage tracking are also included.

 The design system features a dark mode palette with purple accents for AI elements, using Inter and JetBrains Mono fonts.
 Shadcn UI components are themed to achieve a Linear + Notion hybrid aesthetic.

+Core features include:
+- **Task Management**: CRUD operations, search, filtering, recurring tasks, templates, deadline management.
+- **AI Capabilities**: Smart categorization, priority suggestions, natural language parsing, productivity insights, AI-optimized Day Planning, AI Task Decomposition into subtasks (stored as JSONB within the parent task).
+- **Focus Sprint** feature.
+- **User Authentication**: Custom email/password (with bcrypt) and Firebase OAuth for Google sign-in.
+Firebase Auth SDK for frontend, backend verification of Firebase ID tokens.
+Sessions managed via PostgreSQL.
+Role-based access control for AI and admin endpoints.
+- **Internationalization**: Full support with `react-i18next`, Russian as primary.

 Data models for `Task`, `Project`, `AIInsight`, `TaskTemplate`, `UserSettings`, and `UserStats` support features like recurrence, AI suggestions, and usage statistics.
 The API provides endpoints for Task and Project management, various AI features (suggest, parse, chat, decompose, day-plan), ML features (procrastination score), Templates, Usage, Statistics, Push Notifications, and Cache management, with Swagger documentation.

-User authentication supports custom email/password (with bcrypt) and Firebase OAuth for Google sign-in.
-Firebase Auth SDK handles frontend authentication, with backend verification of Firebase ID tokens.
-Sessions are managed via PostgreSQL.
-Role-based access control protects AI and admin endpoints.
-Push notifications are implemented via Firebase Cloud Messaging (FCM) for Android, including deep linking, with notifications for tasks due within the next hour.
-The application supports full internationalization with Russian as the primary language using `react-i18next`.

-An independent FastAPI-based ML microservice calculates a user's procrastination score, integrated with the Express backend and displayed in the React UI.
+A separate FastAPI-based ML microservice calculates a user's procrastination score, integrated with the Express backend and displayed in the React UI.

 ## External Dependencies
 - **Database**: PostgreSQL (Neon) with Drizzle ORM